by Sue Royal

 However, the pandemic has led to indefinite closure of most of these facilities due to the risk of spreading the virus.
 These centres are more affordable than hiring home-based child care, so the mothers also have to try and solve the problem of finding child care they can afford, as they work to make ends meet.

 Finding a workable solution while holding on to a job is challenging.
 ‘Some women take their sick days to take care of children they have left at home.
 Other times, some will receive information that something is happening with their child and rush home to check on them.
-It is like a ripple effect, one problem leading to another,’ said Alice from Panda Flowers.
+It is like a ripple effect, one problem leading to another,’ said Mary.

 Reopening the daycare centres and schools would solve the childcare problem, but it is not simple with COVID still an issue.